MonashNovaRover/nova/src/ros/nova-gui/docs/webgl.md

 This a suite of hooks enabling the easy use of WebGL in React.

 This can be a very dense topic.
-Please reach out to Bailey if you need help diciphering it.
+Please reach out to Bailey if you need help deciphering it.

 I am assuming some understanding of shader programming in writing this.
 If you arent familiar, I'd suggest first playing around with something like [ShaderToy](https://www.shadertoy.com/) to get an understanding of shaders.
 ShaderToy